FAQ – The questions our team are most frequently asked

 What details are required to promote a festival or concert?

-Just like singles and albums, specific documents are required to promote music events.
-To promote festivals and concerts in France, you need to provide us with:
+music events.
+To promote festivals and concerts in France, you need to

 – the artist’s biography;